Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 3. Maximum timeframe

-Students are eligible to receive federal financial aid for a maximum of 150 percent (150%) of the published degree credits required to complete their program.
-For example, if a graduate degree program requires 60 degree credits, a student is eligible for aid up to 90 attempted credits.
-Students will not be eligible to receive federal student aid once they have exceeded the maximum timeframe (total attempted credits) of 150 percent of the published degree credits required to complete their program.
+You are eligible to receive financial aid for a maximum of 150 percent of the published degree credits required to complete your program.
+For example, if your undergraduate degree program requires 120 degree credits, you are eligible for aid up to 180 attempted credits.
+You will not be eligible to receive financial aid once you have exceeded the SAP maximum timeframe (total attempted credits) of 150 percent of the published degree credits required to complete your program.